So here’s where I try to answer the questions you all ask.

 Will you come to my city for a signing anytime soon?

 Sadly, this isn’t likely.
 Any travel/appearances basically come out of my own pocket, and since I don’t have any new books out, I won’t be doing any signings.
-I do plan to attend World Fantasy Convention in DC in 2014, and there’s a mass signing during the convention that is open to the public.

 Do I have to read the books in order?